tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS student guide - Implementing Windows Virtual Desktop in the enterprise.md

 *High-level architecture*

-Design a Windows Virtual Desktop infrastructure that addresses the needs and requirements of the organization.
+Design a Azure Virtual Desktop infrastructure that addresses the needs and requirements of the organization.
 Provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.
 Address the requirements in the following areas:

 *Microsoft 365*